-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 The programme allows the individual to move to Jersey as an Entitled resident which gives access to the housing and work market.
 Those who are approved are also able to access a specific tax rate of; 20% on the first £725,000 of worldwide income and additional 1% on any worldwide income above this.
 Any income earned from land and buildings in Jersey, or dividends paid from a company in receipt of Jersey property income, is taxed at 20%.

-Where individuals wish to live in Jersey but their nationality is not British or Irish and they do not have EU/EAA/Swiss Settled Status they may be eligible for as an Investor for a Visa.
+Where individuals wish to live in Jersey but their nationality is not British or Irish and they do not have EU/EAA/Swiss Settled or Pre-Settled Status they may be eligible for as an Investor for a visa.

 The requirements to be met by a person seeking leave to enter Jersey as an investor are that he: